 - Features: Dual core, triple core and quad core, smaller cache

-- Applications: All programs, though not as fast as Phenom II or Core i3/i5/i7 processors for video-editing, graphics or 3D games
+- Applications: All programs, though not as fast as other AMD processors for photo-editing, graphics or 3D games

-The hard disk drive provides primary storage space for your operating system, your applications, your documents, photos, music files and video files.
-These files get larger as applications grow more sophisticated or digital cameras develop higher resolutions, so the bigger the hard disk the better.
+The hard disk drive provides primary storage space for your operating system, your applications, your documents, photos, music files and films.
+These files get larger as applications grow more sophisticated or digital cameras develop higher resolutions; so the bigger the hard disk, the better.

 Note, however, that you can add a USB hard disk to your PC later to take some of the load from your primary HDD.

-Most, if not all all-in-ones come supplied pre-installed with Windows 7 or Mac OSX 6 Snow Leopard.
+Most, if not all all-in-ones come supplied pre-installed with Windows 8 or Mac OSX 10.
 Both are efficient, attractive and easy to use, and which you opt for is pretty much a matter of personal taste.

-There’s good reason for choosing a Mac if you already have an iPhone and iPad, and ditto if you have a notebook or netbook and a Windows 7 Mobile phone.
+There’s good reason for choosing a Mac if you already have an iPhone and iPad, and ditto if you have a laptop, Surface tablet or a Windows phone.
 You can, however, install Windows on an iMac and switch between the two systems, should you wish, using built-in Mac software called Bootcamp.